Managing the estate’s banking

 - The easiest way to deliver the invoices to us is to use our digital Omaposti mailbox service.
 If you are a Nordea customer, log in to Netbank and go to Help > Send documents.
 Select “Estate documents” as the topic of your message.
 If you are a customer of another bank, go to Nordea.fi/omaposti and select “Log in to Omaposti”.
 Attach the invoices to the message as scanned documents or PDF files.
 Please don’t send any other orders concerning the estate’s affairs using these channels.

 - Alternatively, you can send the invoices to us in a payment service envelope.
-You can order the envelopes from our Customer Service.
+We recommend that you primarily use our order form to order payment service envelopes for paying an estate’s invoices.
+You can also order the envelopes from our Customer Service.

 - If you need to pay an overdue or urgent invoice, please call our Customer Service and have your online access codes at hand when you call.